PapaBadger/SWEN3/frontend/WebUI/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+!!!
+The fun little gifs are all added in the button directory.
+-
+- button-component.html at line 151
+- button.component.ts lines 249-271
+- button-component.css lines 31-43